jigglycrumb/react-workshop/slides/slides.md

 ```

 ---
-clicks: 4
+clicks: 5
 preload: false
 ---

 ## Javascript functions

 A function is a container for a piece of code.
-It has a name and can take parameters as input, does something and returns a value.

 Here is a function that adds two numbers: